ender-js/Ender/doc/integrate.md

     backbone.Models(...)
     _.each(...)

-Ender's module support is also great when you run into libs who are competing for method names on the $ namespace.
+Ender's module support is also great when you run into libs which are competing for method names on the $ namespace.
 For example, if microlib "foo" and microlib "bar" both expose a method <code>baz</code> -- you could use require to gain access to the method being overridden -- as well as set which method you would prefer to be on ender's internal chain... for example:

     $.baz() //executes bar's method baz